 - Biological Assessment (BA) is prepared by the local agency

 Tip: The WSDOT BA Outline (.doc 279kb)is recommended by H&LP for local agencies to use when preparing ESA documents.
 This outline was developed alongside the Services to provide a standard format for BAs.

 - Next, the local agency contacts the Region Local Programs Engineer.

 - H&LP then coordinates a review by a WSDOT ESA biologist.
 This review may take up to 30 days.

 - BA is sent back to H&LP

 - H&LP or FHWA submits the BA to the Services for consultation.

-- The Services assigns the project to a WSDOT Transportation Liaison to coordinate the consultation and to prepare either a Letter of Concurrence (LOC) or a Biological Opinion (BO).
+- The Services assigns the project to a biologist to coordinate the consultation and to prepare either a Letter of Concurrence (LOC) or a Biological Opinion (BO).

 Tool for Biological Assessment Reviews

 H&LP encourages local agencies to use FHWA's Web-based ESA Consultation Tool, which facilitates expedited internal and external reviews of BAs.
-This new tool establishes a website for each project, and permits "team members" to review and, in some cases, edit drafts of the BA.
-It also permits H&LP and FHWA to submit BAs electronically to the Services.
+This tool establishes a website for each project, and permits "team members" to review and, in some cases, edit drafts of the BA.
+It also permits H&LP and FHWA to share BAs and other project information electronically with the Services.